jpmendeziii/MechaCar/README.md

 ## Deliverable 3
 ## T-Tests on Suspension Coils
+In this section t-tests are performed to determine if all manufacturing lots and each lot individually are statistically different from the population mean of 1,500 pounds per square inch.

 RScript for t-test that compares all manufacturing lots against mean PSI of the population shown below.

 ![Resources/Images/D3_1_One_Sample_Test.jpg](Resources/Images/D3_1_One_Sample_Test.jpg)